kareem-ghazi/jUtilities/README.md

 ### - **Beginner**
 - CoinflipSimulator - Simulates a number of defined coin flips.
 - SalesSearcher - Searches through sales data and prints out the order details.
+- GuessTheNumber - Guess a number between a specified range.

 ### - **Intermediate**
 - QuizMaker - Create quizzes, play them, and print out their results.